 7. Content Promotion

-I’m kicking myself for adding something so apparent in this piece, but content marketing remains the single most critical approach for 2022, according to a Smart Insights study, ahead of big data, machine learning, and everything else.
+I’m kicking myself for adding something so apparent in this piece.
+Still, according to a Smart Insights study, content marketing remains the single most critical approach for 2023, ahead of big data, machine learning, and everything else.

-Of all, you can’t have marketing without satisfaction, so this isn’t completely astounding.
+Of all, you can’t have marketing without satisfaction, so this isn’t wholly astounding.
 Although it may seem apparent, I felt compelled to mention it.
 Let’s go on now that it’s over.